Skip to main content

 Fish that grow too big for small tanks

-Read the adult-size figure on the species page before you read the price on the shop tag.
-Most "they grow to the size of their tank" claims are misread observations of stunted, organ-damaged fish that died young.
-If a species hits 30 cm and the tank you have is 80 cm long, the tank decides the answer and the answer is "not this fish".
+Read adult size on the species page before you read the shop price.
+"They grow to the size of their tank" is usually a stunted fish that died young.
+If a species hits 30 cm and your tank is 80 cm long, the tank already answered — not this fish.

 Fish on this list